 Vane-type air flow meters have a number of technical drawbacks.

 For these reasons vehicle manufacturers have moved on to alternative methods of air flow measurement.

-Depending on the vehicle application, these units were commonly found with any one of the following different types of electrical connector:
+Depending on the vehicle application, Vane- type units were commonly found with any one of the following different types of electrical connector: